 You can then store lettuce leaves in a plastic bag in your refrigerator for a week or two.

-You can harvest lettuce seeds any time after the flowers die back and then resemble a dandelion.
+You can harvest lettuce seeds any time after the flowers die back.

 Just pick or cut off from the stalk and separate seeds from any debris.
 Make sure the seeds are completely dry and then store them in a cool dry area until you are ready for planting lettuce again.